JGAVEN/Lego-GPT/README.md

 commit.
 The configuration lives in `.pre-commit-config.yaml`.

 Run `./scripts/run_tests.sh` to lint and test in one step.
+CI runs the same tests under `coverage` and uploads the report to Codecov.

 The Vite dev server proxies `/generate`, `/detect_inventory`, and `/static` requests to `http://localhost:8000` so the PWA works against your local backend